dohn-solis/Project_100_Days_Of_GRC/README.md

 Instructional Approach:

-The curriculum is designed to guide learners through the creation of a substantive GRC project, commencing with the Risk Management Framework.
+The curriculum is designed to guide learners through the creation of a substantive GRC project named OpenMRS, commencing with the Risk Management Framework.
 Instruction includes the mapping of controls, risk assessment, and documentation of security plans, with a strong emphasis on applied practice as opposed to theoretical study.